The Doctoral Degree in Geography

 Promising students who do not meet the formal requirements for full admission may, upon departmental recommendation, be granted provisional admission.
 Full graduate standing will be granted when the student satisfactorily completes prescribed courses or otherwise removes deficiencies as outlined by the Director of Graduate Studies or the Graduate School.
 All special conditions must be satisfied no later than upon the completion of 15 semester hours of graduate credit.
 A graduate student admitted provisionally is not eligible for appointment to an assistantship or fellowship until full graduate standing is achieved.

-Application deadlines for submission of ALL requirements using “Apply Yourself”; are: FALL: All students by January 30; SPRING: September 15 if you wish to apply for an assistantship and November 1 if you are not applying for an assistantship.
+Application deadlines for submission of ALL requirements using “Apply Yourself”; are: FALL: January 20 if you wish to apply for an assistantship, May 1st if you are not applying for an assistantship; SPRING: September 15 if you wish to apply for an assistantship and November 1 if you are not applying for an assistantship.

 All applicants should use the online “ApplyYourself” program located on The Graduate School website, with two additional requirements set by UNCG for international applications: